tehybel/RAM-Overclocking-Notes/RAM-OC-notes.md

 - find good RTL/IOLs and lock them.
 These depend on frequency and tCL.
     - if you cannot train good RTLs/IOLs, optimize your ODT RTT skews to fix this
 - lower tRCD/tRP
+- set tRAS=tCL+tRCD+6 or +4.
+Note that lowering tRAS below this point usually lowers performance, so run extensive benchmarks if you insist on trying this.

 At this point you've locked down the main timings, but there's a few more gains to be had - mostly when it comes to loaded latency:
 - lower tWR/tRTP together, keeping tWR at twice the value of tRTP